What is the ranking of the University of Nottingham?

 What is the difference between taught courses and research courses?

 Taught courses can provide anything from vocational training to preparation for further research.
-They are generally delivered by a lecturer in a lecture theatre or seminar room.
-They are commonly around one year in length for full-time study and course content is modular.
+They are generally delivered by lecture, seminar or lab session.
+They usually last around one year for full-time study and course content is broken down into modules.

-Research degrees are generally research-led and involve a large amount of independent reading or lab and field work.
+Research degrees are generally research-led and involve a large amount of independent reading, lab work and fieldwork.
 Research degrees tend to be longer in duration as students gain a greater understanding of their chosen area.
 A common destination for research students is to enter academia.

 What accommodation is offered to postgraduate students?